The data stored in Humio are called events. An event is a piece of data and an associated timestamp.

 Usually the client sending data to Humio will be configured to include

-#source tags, containing the hostname and file the event was read from.
+#source tags that contain the hostname and file that the event was read from.

 Any field that is not a tag or metadata is a user field.
 They are extracted at ingest by a parser or at query time by a regular expression.
 User fields are usually the interesting part of an event, containing application specific information.

-One of the greatest strengths of Humio is that the original data is kept and nothing is thrown away at ingest.
-This allows you to do free-text searching across all logs, and to extract virtual fields at query time - fields for parts of the data you did not even know would be important.
+One of the greatest strengths of Humio is that it keeps the original data and nothing is thrown away at ingest.
+This allows you to do free-text searching across all logs and to extract virtual fields at query time for parts of the data you did not even know would be important.